ivaivalous/jenxt/README.md

 # Jenxt
-Jenkins Extender - Extend the Jenkins API with custom Groovy scripts
+Jenkins API Extender - Extend the Jenkins API with custom Groovy scripts you can run en masse on your Jenkins servers.

 # What is Jenxt